 If you thought about skipping the whole hiking rainforest and mountain part and visit a Mountain Gorilla at a zoo (or a conservatory) I have news for you.

-If you have read the book Gorillas in the mist by Diana Fossey, you would know the oplight of the Mountain gorillas, the increasimng wildlife and human conflict in the region, and heartbreaking stories of poaching.
+If you have read the book Gorillas in the mist by Diana Fossey, you would know the plight of the Mountain gorillas, the increasing wildlife and human conflict in the region, and heartbreaking stories of poaching.

 You can see Gorillas in Uganda, Rwanda and Congo DRC.
 These countries share the rainforest and mountains where gorillas have reigned and lived for thousands of years.

-In Rwanda, the 90s genocide took a heavy oll on the lives of animals.
-Most perished but their govt did a commendable job to revive the gorilla populace. they safeguard them and sell them as the main tourist product.
+In Rwanda, the 90s genocide took a heavy toll on the lives of animals.
+Most perished but their govt did a commendable job to revive the gorilla populace.

-Rwanda also has an easier trail to walk to reach near the gorillas, in Volacnic national aprk.
-Rwanda has a comparatively sfaer reputation in East AFrican countries.
+Rwanda also has an easier trail to walk to reach near the gorillas, in Volcanic national park.
+Rwanda has a comparatively safer reputation in East African countries.
 Often touted as the Singapore of Africa, Kigali does stand out as a very clean city with everything in Order.

 I spent too less time in Rwanda to form an opinion of the city.
-But it does occurred in my mind the way they have improved the infrastructure at least in the capital city in the short time they had post genocide.
+But I did find it striking the way they have improved the infrastructure at least in the capital city in the short time they had post genocide.

 Congo DRC is a country with incredible natural beauty.
 With nature’s bounty comes great suffering in Congo often influenced or fueled by European countries (hello France).